 - Talk over or interrupt someone when they are speaking.

 - Share personal, identifying information or share detailed information about a peer in your group to those outside the group.

 If you have any questions about the rules or etiquette of group therapy, ask the therapist leading your group.

 The substance abuse group topics discussed in group therapy are vast, and sometimes group sessions end up in unplanned places.
 It’s important to be flexible during sessions, allowing the conversation to develop organically based on the needs of the group.

 That said, most group sessions explore new topics each time.
-Group activities focus on specific topics related to substance use or personal growth and.
-Substance abuse group topics may include:
+Group activities focus on specific topics related to substance use or personal growth and may include: